 This field is very fascinating yet challenging.
 Working in very remote areas is a very common condition and one has to be really passionate about work.

 Starting my own consultancy in future is a long-term plan.
-In short term, I am pursuing PhD in the same subject to share exposure of the industry to the next generation of Geoscientist.
+In the short term, I am planning to pursue a PhD in the same subject to share my exposure of the industry and as a Geoscientist with the next generation.

-Mining industry is looking forward to having more and more entries from male as well as female Geoscientists.
+Mining industry is looking forward to having more and more male as well as female geoscientists.
 I hope through this step I will be able to make necessary improvements in the awareness about this industry in India.